Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Introduction

 We obtain an efficient decentralized solution to ii) by introducing the notion of ``link prices" that are charged by links.
 The link prices induce cooperation amongst the overlay nodes, thereby producing decentralized optimal routing policy, and are in spirit with the Kelly decomposition method for network utility maximization~\cite{kelly}.
 The average queue lengths are adaptively controlled~\cite{astrom,borkaradapt} by manipulating the link prices, but unlike previous works which utilize Kelly decomposition in a static deterministic setting~\cite{palomar2006tutorial}, we perform a stochastic dynamic optimization with respect to the routing decisions.

 In order to solve i) we provide an adaptive scheme which follows the replicator dynamics~\cite{weibull1995evolutionary}.
-Finally, the solutions to i) and ii) are combined to yield a 3 layered queue control overlay routing scheme, see Fig.~\ref{f3}.
+Finally, the solutions to i) and ii) are combined to yield a 3 layer queue control overlay routing scheme, see Figs.~\ref{f3} and~\ref{f4}.

 Our problem also has close connections to the restless Multi Armed Bandit problem (MABP)~\cite{Whittle2011Book,lai1985asymptotically}.
 Our scheme takes an ``explore-exploit strategy" in absence of knowledge regarding the underlay network's characteristics, and learns the optimal routing policy in an online fashion using the data obtained from network operation.
 The routing decisions on the various ingress links (see Fig~\ref{f2}) correspond to the bandit ``arms", while the average end-to-end network delays are the \emph{unknown} rewards.
 Since the packets injected by different ingress links share common underlay links on their path, routing decisions at an ingress link $\ell$ affect the delays incurred by packets sent on different ingress link $\hat{\ell}$ (see Fig.~\ref{f2}).
 This introduces dependencies amongst the Bandit arms, and hence the decision space grows exponentially with the number of ingress overlay links.
 Consequently we cannot apply existing MABP algorithms, and must develop simpler algorithms that suit our needs.
+Furthermore, we also notice that the delay induced on each link $\ell$ of the network is also a function of the routing decisions taken at the source nodes.
+Hence, we cannot use the existing results from combinatorial multi armed bandit literature such as~\cite{gai2012combinatorial,chen2013combinatorial,kveton2015tight,he2013endhost} which assume that the probability distribution of the ``reward" yielded by the arms does not depend upon the choice of the arms played.
+This assumption which is not true for our setup, since the distribution of the reward (delay) is also a function of the routing decisions (arms chosen to be played).

 Our goal is to develop decentralized policies to control the end-to-end delays, which can be computed efficiently in a parallel and distributed fashion~\cite{bertsekas1989parallel}.
 We show that if the underlay implements a simple static policy, then there exists a decentralized policy that is optimal.
 When the underlay is allowed to use dynamic policies, we provide theoretical guarantees for our decentralized policies.